 What happens next is I talk through the process and results of that decision.
 A vast majority of the time, the client will decide for themselves that this is not the right move …

-… and I didn’t have to tell them no and I didn’t embarrass them by pointing out that their great idea was not as great as they thought.
+… and I didn’t have to tell them no and I didn’t embarrass them by pointing out that their great idea might not have been as great as they originally thought.

 To really appreciate something, you have to understand it and by walking through the cause and effects of the decision-making process, the client understands completely why certain decisions have been made.
 This isn’t an architectural thing – it’s a human being thing and it works with everyone everywhere just about all the time.